RomanLut/INAV-X-Plane-HITL/README.md

 This will add plugin to the **Aerolite** airplane and install additional **NK_Surfwing** flying wing model with this plugin.

 **IMPORTANT:: You have to flash Simulator-enabled INAV firmware.
 Take precompiled binaries from release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/, or build yourself from branch: https://github.com/RomanLut/inav/tree/simulator_v1.0 .
-Currently official INAV firmware does not include simulator support.
+Official INAV firmware does not include simulator support currently.
 It will be included in INAV 6.**

 ![](doc/menu.png)